Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### If you don't get an answer

 If you apply, and you don't get an answer after 3 months, you can sue the *Ausländerbehörde*.[^9] This is called an *Untätigkeitsklage nach § 75 VwGO*.
 Usually, it makes them move faster.
-Immigration lawyers can help you do this.
+In most cases, the state pays for your legal expenses.
+[Immigration lawyers](/guides/english-speaking-lawyers-berlin) can help you do this.

 If the *Ausländerbehörde* can't reach you, they will post the information [here](https://www.berlin.de/einwanderung/service/oeffentliche-zustellungen/).